Static, this, super & final keyword

 • Eg – public static void main(String args[]) { }

-• A class can only be declared as static only if it is a nested class.
+• We can declare a class as static only if it is a nested class.

 • Non-static members of the Outer class are not accessible by the static class.